jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v1.md

 {{<tweet 1246966005877731330 >}}

-As presented by Azlen here, one interesting solution to this is positional/spatial audio.
+As presented by Azlen, one interesting solution worth exploring here is positional/spatial audio.

 > Azlen: This opens up so many possibilities for online interaction